sam-ludlow/mame-ao/README.md

 Of the consoles there are only really these 3: Philips CD-i, Neo-Geo CD, and PC Engine (with CD Super System Card).
 So currently these 3 have their own archive.org items.

 See the sources source code to see what archive.org items MAME-AO is using https://github.com/sam-ludlow/mame-ao/blob/main/source/Sources.cs

+You can run the source exists (SE) reports to see what is and isn't available.

 ## Credits